Kinovarobotics/ros_kortex/kortex_gazebo/readme.md

 ### Gazebo grasp plugin

 Gazebo doesn't support grasping very well.
 By loading [this plugin](../third_party/gazebo-pkgs/README.md), we make sure objects grasped by the gripper will not fall.
 The plugin parameters are specified in with the [transmission elements for the Robotiq gripper](../kortex_description/grippers/robotiq_2f_85/urdf/robotiq_2f_85_transmission_macro.xacro).

-### Compiling the plugins

-Since Kortex uses Google Protocol Buffers 3.5.1 internally and Gazebo 7 uses Protocol Buffers 2.6.1 internally, if you try compiling all of the `ros_kortex` repo with only one version of Protocol Buffers installed, you will run into build and linking problems.
-Also, installing multiple versions of Protocol Buffers is tricky.
-For the Gazebo plugins to build and run fine no matter what the setup is, we copied the Protocol Buffers 2.6.1 headers and dynamic libraries in `kortex_gazebo/include` and `kortex_gazebo/lib` respectively.
-We also modified the CMakeLists.txt file for every third party Gazebo plugin we use to include and link Protocol Buffers 2.6.1 instead of the system install.